bonartm/live-dashboard-challenge/README.md

    ```
 2. Connect to your remote machine with `ssh` and check if the script is in the home directory of your server.
 3. Check that the script also runs on the remote machine!
+   - you might have to install a german locale, type in: `sudo locale-gen "de_DE.UTF-8"`

 ### Task 5: Setup a Cronjob (https://crontab.guru/)